kri-pa08/Animated-Coffee-Shop-Website/README.md

-animated coofe shop website with HTML CSS and JavaScript
+animated cooffe shop website with HTML CSS and JavaScript